-The course begins with an in-depth review of the Landlord and Tenant Act 1954, which is fundamental to the management of commercial property, and from which much of the bread and butter work of the commercial property litigator flows.
-The 1954 Act is a highly technical piece of legislation, with many traps for the unwary.
+In this course, you will be taken through an in-depth review of the Landlord and Tenant Act 1954.
+This Act is fundamental to the management of commercial property, and from it a large proportion of your work is undoubtedly derived.
+However, as it is a highly technical piece of legislation, there are many traps for the unwary.

-- The basic concepts of the 1954 Act: What is a 'business lease'?
-Who is the 'competent landlord'?
+- The basic concepts of the 1954 Act: the definition of a 'business lease'; and who is the 'competent landlord'

 - Procedure, and renewal terms